Guillermo-C-A/SHP-files-data-base/README.md

 - https://tapiquen-sig.jimdofree.com/descargas-gratuitas/

+I will try to update this shp repository with new maps over time :)

-For the creation of the following maps, the following Python syntax has been used and with the geopand library
+The following Python syntax has been used to create the following maps

 ```python